A family of four and their three dogs were shot dead. Their killer is still at large

 Authorities believe the murders took place between 9pm Saturday and 5am Sunday.

 “We do not believe the offender is among the victims.
-It is not a murder-suicide,” Deputy Chief Burne said during the press conference.
+It is not a murder-suicide,” Deputy Chief Burne said at the time.

-The killer is not yet known, but police have said they do not feel the need to lock down the area.

-Deputy Chief Burne added: “Due to the timeframe that has gone by – more than 18 hours from the time we were contacted – we are not asking anybody to shelter in place, we are not actively looking for anybody in the area.”
+Following Wednesday’s update, Deputy Chief Burne did not say what the relationship was between Huey and the family, but said evidence “has shown us a nexus between our suspect and the victims, as well as a possible motive.”

 ‘Their kids were the sweetest most innocent angels’